farzadafi/Design_Pattern/Factory_Method/Readme.md

     * a class cannot anticipate the class of objects it must create
     * a class wants its subclasses to specify the objects it creates

-- also useful when implementing parallel class hierarchies
-    * when some of the responsibilities shift from one class to another

   #### Example

 - suppose you have two different types of televisions